python/typeshed/CONTRIBUTING.md

 ### Closing stale PRs

 To keep the number of open PRs manageable, we may close PRs when they have been open for too long.
-Specifically, we close open PRs that either have failures in CI or unaddressed feedback and that have not seen any activity in three months.
+Specifically, we close open PRs that either have failures in CI, serious merge conflicts or unaddressed feedback, and that have not seen any activity in three months.

 We want to maintain a welcoming atmosphere for contributors, so use a friendly message when closing the PR.
 Example message:

     Thanks for your contribution to typeshed!
 Unfortunately, this PR still has some unresolved problems and has not seen activity for three months.
     Therefore, I am closing this PR.
-If you are still interested, feel free to reopen this PR (or make a new one) and make changes.
+If you are still interested, please feel free to open a new PR (or ping us to reopen this one)